-Massive Transfusion (MT) Protocol: A flexible protocol for use in the Emergency Department (ED), Operating Room (OR) and Intensive Care Unit (ICU) which can be initiated or ceased by the site-specific provider as dictated by the patient's needs when in that specific venue.
+• Considerations for Use with Massive Transfusion (MT): A flexible procedure for use in the Emergency Department (ED), Operating Room (OR) and Intensive Care Unit (ICU) which can be initiated or ceased by the site-specific provider as dictated by the patient's needs when in that specific venue.
 It consists of Batches as defined below, which vary in composition, but are directed toward approximating a 1:1:1:1 ratio of PRBC, FFP, platelets and cryoprecipitate (cryo).

-- Pack One: 4u PRBC and 4u FFP, should consider 6pk Platelets, 1 10 unit bag cryo and +/-Factor VII (obtained from Pharmacy) at this time if patient received 4uPRBC/4uFFP Emergency release blood. - Pack Two: 4u PRBC and 4u FFP - Pack Three: 4u PRBC, 4u FFP, 6pk Platelets, 1 10 unit bag of cryo and +/- Factor VII (obtained from Pharmacy) - Pack Five: 4u PRBC, 4u FFP, 6pk platelets, and 1 10 unit bag of cryo - A reassessment of the progress of the resuscitation, hemostasis and the need to continue the MT Protocol should be conducted between the providers taking care of the patient at that time - Packs Six and Seven are identical to packs Four and Five - Packs Eight and Nine are identical to packs Four and Five
+Pack One: 4u PRBC and 4u FFP, should consider 6pk Platelets, 1 10 unit bag cryo and +/- Factor VII (obtained from Pharmacy) at this time if patient received 4uPRBC/4uFFP Emergency release blood.
+Strongly consider the early use of TXA: Infuse 1 gram of tranexamic acid in 100 ml of 0.9% NS over 10 minutes intravenously in a separate IV line from any containing blood and blood products.
+(More rapid injection has been reported to cause hypotension.).
+Hextend® should be avoided as a carrier fluid.
+Infuse a second 1-gram dose intravenously over 8 hours infused with 0.9% NS carrier.

+Pack Two: 4u PRBC and 4u FFP

+Pack Three: 4u PRBC, 4u FFP, 6pk Platelets, 1x 10 unit bag of cryo and +/- Factor VII (obtained from Pharmacy)

+Pack Four: 4u PRBC and 4u FFP

+Pack Five: 4u PRBC, 4u FFP, 6pk platelets, and 1x 10 unit bag of cryo

+• A reassessment of the progress of the resuscitation, hemostasis and the need to continue the MT Procedure should be conducted between the providers taking care of the patient at that time

+Packs Six and Seven are identical to packs Four and Five Packs Eight and Nine are identical to packs Four and Five

-Definitions
+• Definitions